HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 Examples:

 Cancelling before the 12th payment: The auto-renewing saver subscription runs for a minimum of 360 days.
-If you want to cancel your subscription before the 12th payment, we will charge you a cancellation fee:
+If you want to cancel your subscription before the 12th payment, we will charge you the following cancellation fee.
+For tickets purchased on and after 2 June 2026, the cancellation fee is:

 Cancelling after the 12th payment: You can cancel an auto-renewing saver subscription at any time without a cancellation fee.